As with most areas of property, homeowners looking to sell quickly will need to speculate to accumulate in most cases.

 One of the first things buyers look for now is a kitchen that works as the heart of a home.

-A tired kitchen, or one lacking in space, simply won't wash with many buyers in 2019.
+A tired kitchen, or one lacking in space, simply won't wash with many buyers.
 So, if your budget will allow it, consider a renovation of your most important selling point.

 Having a kitchen with the wow factor will hook buyers in as soon as they walk into your home and, if done well and the space allows it, an open plan kitchen diner can add substantial value to your home.